-5 God hates injustice and will judge it.
+- God hates injustice and will judge it.
 Less than 2% of the Greek manuscripts, of inferior quality, omit "without cause" (as in NIV, NASB, LB, TEV, etc.).
 NIV, NASB and LB favor us with a footnote informing us that "some manuscripts" add 'without cause'-by "some" they mean 98% of them!!
-More serious, the shorter text has the effect of forbidding anger, which would contradict other Scriptures (Ephesians 4:26, Psalm 4:4) and the Lord's own example (Mark 3:5).

-6 The Greek text has a transliteration of the Aramaic term, raka.
-The idea seems to be that this was an offensive epithet that could lead to a court case, for defamation of character (or whatever).

-This presumably involves an offense against God, denigrating His image, disparaging His work.
+More serious, the shorter text has the effect of forbidding anger, which would contradict other Scriptures (Ephesians 4:26, Psalm 4:4) and the Lord's own example (Mark 3:5). - 2 The Greek text has a transliteration of the Aramaic term, raka.
+The idea seems to be that this was an offensive epithet that could lead to a court case, for defamation of character (or whatever). - This presumably involves an offense against God, denigrating His image, disparaging His work.
 However, note that the Lord is talking about saying this to a brother.
 He Himself applied this term to the scribes and Pharisees in chapter 23.
 Verses 22-24 deal with how we treat 'brothers'.
 Consider James 4:11-12: "Brothers, do not speak evil of one another.
 Because the one speaking against a brother and judging his brother speaks against a law and judges a law.
 So if you judge a law you are not a law-doer but a judge.
 The Lawgiver and Judge is One, the One who is able to save and to destroy.
 So who are you (sg) to be judging someone who is different?"
-I was surprised to find the Greek $\varepsilon \varepsilon \varepsilon \rho \varepsilon$ here, which usually refers to a different kind.
-I personally do not enjoy dealing with 'brothers' who are too different; I would rather question whether they are really 'brothers' at all!
+I was surprised to find the Greek ετερος here, which usually refers to a different kind.
+I personally do not generic, since God Himself commands to kill, in given situations.

+gift to the altar and there remember that your brother has something against you,1 24 leave your gift there before the altar and go; first be reconciled with your brother and then, returning, offer your gift.2 25 Be agreeable to your adversary quickly, while you are on the way with him, lest the adversary hand you over to the judge, and the judge hand you over to the officer, and you be thrown into prison.
+26 Assuredly I say to you, you will enjoy dealing with 'brothers' who are too different; I would rather question whether they are really 'brothers' at all!
 But James tells me not to do that.
 Each person is different (background, experiences, personality, training) and we must recognize that God can and will deal differently with different people.
 He uses one 'law' with me, another 'law' with you, and so on.
 A law is a set of rules or demands, so when I judge a brother I am questioning the way ('law') that God is working on him.
 As He is both Lawgiver and Judge, I will have to answer to Him for how I judged my 'brothers'.
 (For 'different one' the eclectic text currently in vogue has 'neighbor', following some 12% of the Greek manuscripts [as in NIV, TEV, LB, NASB, etc.].)

-8 Verse 23 is linked to 22; insult or injury is involved-an overt action, an unpleasant scene that will presumably be alive in your memory.
+Verse 23 is linked to 22; insult or injury is involved-an overt action, an unpleasant scene that will presumably be alive in your memory.